Storage & Back-up Workflow for Filmmakers

 • Internal storage is the storage space on a device, such as a computer HDD or embedded multimedia card (eMMC) storage on a smartphone.

-• Cloud storage is much more scalable than physical storage and can be accessed from any device with an internet connection.
+• Using a cloud storage solution is much more scalable than physical storage and can be accessed from any device with an internet connection.
 Data is stored and managed remotely on a network of virtualized resources, providing users with the convenience of storing and accessing their data from any device, anywhere in the world.

 All storage and backup setups must keep speed and bandwidth in mind regarding hardware, connectivity, and cabling because just one very slow device or connection can cause a disruptive bottleneck in your workflow.